 The Company does not currently generate revenue from its operations and variation in its total loss was due in large part to changes in its exploration and evaluation activities.
-The increase in loss during the fiscal year 2022 was mainly due to increased exploration costs incurred on the Jake and the Maestro Properties offset by income earned from the sale of geological data to an arm's length party in November 2021.
+The decrease in loss during the fiscal year 2023 was mainly due to decreased exploration costs incurred on the Jake and the Maestro Properties.